We offer a major, teaching certification in a subject area (mainly at the secondary level), or a minor.

 3) a minor in Educational Studies, consisting of 20 credits.

 For all students, including those who might be interested in taking a course or two, the department brings a rigorous, liberal arts approach to the study of education, including a focus on the social, political, cultural, historical, and philosophical contexts in which teaching and learning take place.
 Education students apply academic learning to educational problems and practices, in schools as well as society.

-Ursinus College is approved by the Pennsylvania Department of Education (PDE) to offer initial Teacher Certification in the following subject areas and grade levels:
+Ursinus College is approved by the Pennsylvania Department of Education (PDE) to offer initial Pennsylvania state certification (transferable to more than forty other states), to teach in the following subject areas and grade levels:

 - Chemistry (7–12)

 - General Science (7–12) (offered only in conjunction with Biology, Chemistry or Physics certification)

 - Social Studies (7–12)

 - Spanish (PK–12)